Rare map of Texas, the American Southwest and Mexico, published by George Bauerkeller in Darmstadt.

 Bauerkeller's maps employ a unique printing process which combines letterpress, color lithography, and metal plate printing.
 His work is quite unique and enjoys an unusual visual appeal.
 Relatively little is known about Bauerkeller.
 He is best known for inventing a type of relief printing for city maps called "geomontographie."
 The city blocks with buildings are raised in white, while streets, squares, parks & rivers are printed in colors.

-HIs work is very rare on the market, this being the first example of this map we have ever seen on the market.
+Bauerkeller's map is very rare on the market, this being the second example of the map we have offered in 20 years.